goseamless/seamless-iOS-SDK/README.md

     @property (nonatomic, strong) SLCollectionViewAdManager * adManager;
   ```

 - In viewDidLoad; instantiate a SLCollectionViewAdManager, passing your collection view, data source and view controller.
-Data source must be NSMutableArray.
+Data source must be NSMutableArray and must not be nil.

   ```Objective-C
     self.adManager = [[SLCollectionViewAdManager alloc] initWithCollectionView:self.collectionView